Luet-lab/luet-lab.github.io/content/en/docs/Concepts/Packages/specfile.md

 The image can be resolved either by:

 1) providing a specific image name with `image`
-2) providing a set of package requirements with `requires` which will be constructed a new image from
+2) providing a set of package requirements with `requires` which will be constructed a new image from.
+The resulting image is an image linked between each other with the `FROM` field in the Dockerfile following the SAT solver ordering.
-3) providing a set of packages to join their result from with `join`.
+3) providing a set of packages to squash their result from `requires` and by specifying `requires_final_images: true`.

 {{< alert color="info" title="Note" >}}
 The above keywords cannot be present in the same spec **at the same time**, or they cannot be combined.
 But you are free to create further intermediate specs to achieve the desired image.
 {{< /alert >}}

-#### Difference between `join` and `requires`
+#### Difference between `requires` and `requires` with `requires_final_images: true`

-While `join` and `requires` may look similar, they do a completely different job.

 `requires` generates a graph from all the `images` of the specfile referenced inside the list.
 This means it builds a chain of images that are used to build the packages, e.g.: `packageA(image: busybox) -> packageB (requires: A) -> packageC (requires: C)`.
+The container which is running your build then **inherits** it's parents from a chain of order resolution, provided by the SAT solver.

-`join` instead builds an artifact for each of the packages listed from their compilation specs and it will later *join* them together in a new container image which is then used later in the build process to create an artifact.
+When specifying `requires_final_images: true` luet builds an artifact for each of the packages listed from their compilation specs and it will later *squash* them together in a new container image which is then used in the build process to create an artifact.

+The key difference is about *where* your build is going to run from.
+By specifying `requires_final_images` it will be constructed a new image with the content of each package - while if setting it to false, it will order the images appropriately and link them together with the Dockerfile `FROM` field.
+That allows to reuse the same images used to build the packages in the require section - or - create a new one from the result of each package compilation.

 ## Keywords